LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/PowerGrid_FDI/PowerGrid_FDI_CaseStudy.md

 #### Case Study Attack Demo Steps

-The following steps demonstrate how the red team attacker implement a False Data Injection (FDI) attack on the RTU to trigger a power outage scenario.
+The following steps detail how the red team attacker implements a **False Data Injection (FDI) attack** on the RTU to simulate a power outage scenario.

-##### Attack Step 1 : Custom FDI Attack Script
+##### Attack Step 1: Develop Customized FDI Attack Script

-The attacker get the RTU ip address in the SCADA network via data leakage, he tried the false command injection attack on PLC but as the victim machine is not in the PLC allow read and write list, the false command injection attack failed.
-Base on the RTU ip address, he build the false data injection attack script.
+The attacker identifies the RTU's IP address within the SCADA network through data leakage.
+An initial attempt to perform a false command injection (FCI) attack on the PLC fails because the victim machine's IP is not in the PLC's allow read/write access control list.
+Armed with the RTU's IP address, the attacker develops a customized FDI attack script tailored to exploit vulnerabilities in the Siemens S7Comm protocol used by the RTU.

-The RTU use Siemens S7Comm protocol, to write the  own attack script, refer to this S7Comm client example:: https://github.com/LiuYuancheng/PLC_and_RTU_Simulator/blob/main/S7Comm_RTU_Simulator/src/snap7Comm.py

-The key attack loop part is shown below
+The critical attack loop in the script to inject the out of range voltage value is shown below:

 ```python
 #-----------------------------------------------------------------------------